mcpcpc/kirc/index.md

 ## Getting Started

 Hop over to our [Getting Started](./install.html) page for installation and usage instructions.
-When you are done, check out our [Support Documentation](./documentation.html) for additional protocol support and/or tips and tricks.
+When you are done, check out our [Support Documentation](./documentation.html) for additional protocol (i.e Tor netowrk, TLS/SSL, etc.) support and/or tips-and-tricks.